Finding Duplicate Code by using Code Clone Detection

-Visual Studio Ultimate or Visual Studio Premium can help you find code clones so that you can refactor them.
+Visual Studio Enterprise can help you find code clones so that you can refactor them.

 You can either find the clones of a specific fragment, or find all clones in your solution.
 In addition to discovering direct copies, the clone analysis tool can find fragments which differ in the names of variables and parameters, and in which some statements have been rearranged.

 The code clone analyser searches for duplicate code in Visual C# and Visual Basic projects throughout your Visual Studio solution.